missating/population-management-API/README.md

 ## API docs

-1. [Locations]
+# Locations

 * POST `localhost:8000/api/v1/location`

-  * To add a location, hit this endpoint via postman and supply the `Name`, to the request body
+  * To add a location, hit this endpoint via postman and supply the `name`, to the request body

 * GET `localhost:8000/api/v1/location`
   * To view all locatoion with the sublocation below it details